The Battle of the Labyrinth: Reception

 The Battle of the Labyrinth received mostly positive reviews.
-It has been praised as an excellent continuation to the Percy Jackson & the Olympians series as well as an excellent novel in its own right.
+It has been praised as an excellent continuation to the Percy Jackson & the Olympians series, as well as an excellent novel in its own right.
 Kirkus Reviews, for example, in its starred review, called the novel "[Riordan's] best one yet...[it] rivals Rowling for inventive, magical storytelling.
 The often-philosophical tale zips along with snappy dialogue, humor and thrilling action...
 This volume can stand alone, but no reader will be able to read just one."
 Children's Literature made similar claims: "Riordan creates a masterful weaving of Greek mythology and traditional fantasy in this latest book...
 Fans will enjoy the latest adventures of their favorite characters, and those picking the book up for the first time will have no trouble falling into this magical world."

 Other reviews focused more on the novel as a continuation to the series.
 Anita Burkam of Horn Book Magazine said in her review of the novel, "The melding of Greek myths with modern-day settings remains fresh and funny in this fourth installment".
 David Goodale of VOYA also remarks on Riordan's ability to "keep the material fresh" despite the "far-from-new" quest format.
 VOYA's highlighted review gave it a 4/5 for quality and 5/5 for popularity.
 Publishers Weekly's starred review states, "One of Riordan's strengths is the wry interplay between the real and the surreal", adding, "the wit, rousing swordplay and breakneck pace [in this installment] will once again keep kids hooked."
 The website KidsReads similarly praised the book, saying "the story arc has remained unified and compelling."
 The Los Angeles Times gave another positive review, calling it "a glorious, no-holds-barred adventure with great plot twists, a melding of ancient and bionic technology and a cliffhanger ending that will have fans eagerly awaiting the fifth and final showdown between gods and monsters next year."

-Matt Berman of Common Sense Media was one of few reviewers to mention the differences between this book and preceding ones in the series.
+Matt Berman of Common Sense Media was one of few reviewers to mention the differences between this book and the ones preceding in the series.
 He highlights The Battle of the Labyrinth's darker tone, more mature themes, and increased discussion of what it philosophically means for the characters to follow and support the Greek gods and Titans.
 He concludes, "Up until now the series has been great fun, but little more.
 Now as it begins to grow, like the Labyrinth, larger and deeper and more complex, it's even more fun."